We parents today are fantastic at telling our babies how wonderful they are at everything they do.

-Okay, that may be a little harsh for this generation to handle, but life is not supposed to revolve around you kid.
-In our mission to raise children of high self esteem, we have mistakingly placed our wee ones as top priority in our lives.
+Okay, that may be a little harsh for this generation to handle, but life is not supposed to revolve around your kid.
+In our mission to raise children of high self-esteem, we have mistakingly placed our wee ones as the top priority in our lives.

 3. Life must not be lived in comparison to others

 Who cares if everyone’s doing IT or that so and so has IT?
 I tell my kids that I don’t care what the Joneses are up to or what they possess.
 More power to them, but it doesn’t mean IT fits in with our family plan.